-The Company is a premier global provider of talent management solutions including executive recruitment, leadership consulting services and high impact recruitment solutions.
-The Company is uniquely positioned to help its clients with their human capital needs by assisting our clients to design, build and attract talent.
+The Company is a global organizational consulting firm.
+The Company helps its clients design their organization - the structure, the roles and responsibilities, as well as how they compensate, develop and motivate their people.
+As importantly, the Company helps organizations select and hire the talent they need to execute their strategy.
 The Company's unique global positioning allows it to maintain enhanced brand visibility and to attract and retain high-caliber consultants.
-The Company provides its services to a broad range of clients through the expertise of approximately 517 Executive Search, 557 Hay Group (formerly known as LTC and which was combined with HG (Luxembourg) S.à.r.I in December 2015) and 256 Futurestep consultants who are primarily responsible for client services and who are located in 53 countries throughout the world.
+The Company provides its services to a broad range of clients through the expertise of approximately 541 Executive Search, 577 Advisory (formerly known as the Hay Group), and 274 Recruitment Process Outsourcing and Professional Search (formerly known as Futurestep) consultants who are primarily responsible for client services and who are located in 52 countries throughout the world.
 Accordingly, the Company's executive officers must have the skills and experience to manage and motivate an organization spread over a large number of countries with varying business and regulatory environments.
 The market for these talented individuals is highly competitive.
-The Company's compensation philosophy focuses on attracting, retaining and properly rewarding the right candidates for their contributions.
+The Company's compensation philosophy focuses on attracting, retaining, and properly rewarding the right candidates for their contributions.